 The UN SDG6 Global Acceleration Framework defines five key areas to be addressed for achieving the Sustainable Development Goal for Water and Sanitation.
 These areas are:

 The Water and Climate Coalition was founded in 2020 by 10 UN Entities (WMO, FAO, IFAD, UNDP, UNECE, UNEP, UNICEF, UNU, UNESCO, WHO) and GWP to address the gaps identified in the UN SDG6 Global Acceleration Framework.
 The Water and Climate Coalition supports the implementation of the Framework with a focus on improving Data & Information and Capacity Development.

 The Water and Climate Coalition consists of the leaders and the members.
 The leaders of the coalition lead the change for a more resilient world by bringing the Integrated Water and Climate Agenda to the global political arena and providing high-level guidance to the members of the coalition.
 The members consist of a diverse group of organizations and individuals who collaborate on concrete activities to tackle water and climate challenges.
 These activities can be found on the Activity Marketplace.
 One of the major outputs of the Water and Climate Coalition is the Global Water Information Services (GWIS) developed to monitor and predict global hydrological conditions for a climate ready world.

-The Secretariat of the Water and Climate Coalition is hosted within the Secretariat of the World Meteorological Organization (WMO).
+The Water and Climate Coalition is supported by a Secretariat currently hosted by the World Meteorological Organization (WMO) in Geneva, Switzerland.